Collection and Use of User Information

-We may also disclose your information to a third party as part of a reorganization or a sale of the assets of COMPUTE NORTH, or its subsidiaries or divisions.
-Any third party to which COMPUTE NORTH transfers or sells the System or related assets will have the right to continue to use the personal and other information that you provide to us.
+We may also disclose your information to a third party as part of reorganization or a sale of the assets of COMPUTE NORTH, or its subsidiaries or divisions.
+Any third party to which COMPUTE NORTH transfers or sells the system or related assets will have the right to continue to use the personal and other information that you provide to us.

 We regard customer privacy as one of our most imperative principles.
 As such, we want you to know how our customer information is protected.
 We do this through numerous ways, including: